The-Sycorax/DenaroWalletClient/README.md

         ---

         #### `generateaddress`
         **Overview**: The `genrateaddress` sub-command is used to generate new addresses and add them to wallet entry data.
-For encrypted wallets only the cryptographic keys for addresses are added, which are later used during decryption to derive the data associated with them (id, mnemonic, private_key, public_key, and address).
+For encrypted wallets only the cryptographic keys for addresses are added, which are later used during decryption to derive the data associated with them (e.g. private_key, public_key, and address).

         <details>
         <summary>Usage:</summary>